-Lower blepharoplasty permits correction of asymmetries and/or rejuvenation of an aged face by look by judiciously removing excess skin, fat, and suspending the lower eyelid orbicularis muscle.
+Lower blepharoplasty permits the correction of asymmetries and/or rejuvenation of an aged face by look by judiciously removing excess skin, and fat, and suspending the lower eyelid orbicularis muscle.

 Asian cosmetic surgery blepharoplasty also called “double eyelid operation” allows the creation of a fold or the repositioning of an existing fold.

 The surgery does not transform the Asian eye into a Caucasian eye, but on the contrary, opens the contour of the eye while retaining the ethnic origins.

 In addition, the surgery removes both excess skin and corrects the wrinkles between the eyelid crease and the eyelashes.
 The result is permanent.